jack-pappas/fsharp-logic-examples/readme.md

 The traceability comments were put into a version of the OCaml source code, a run of the OCaml code, the F# examples and the F# unit test.
 Currently the OCaml code with the traceability comments is not included here; however we have provided the results of running the OCaml code with the traceability comments in "OCaml Results.pdf".

 Note: The OCaml code includes many more examples than are in the book.
-We are working toward adding all of the examples to the PDF document
+When the OCaml code was run, there were many additional examples that were commented out.
+We are working toward adding all of the examples to the PDF document.
+If you look at the OCaml run output for unif.ml you will notice that the traceability comment for unify.p003 is missing.
+This is because the code for unify.p003 was commented out when the run occurred.